zhmh163/zhmh163.github.io/_pages/about.md

 ## 👨‍🏫 About Me

 I am a professor at the [School of Physics and Electronic Engineering](https://spjs.ujs.edu.cn/) at [Jiangsu University](https://www.ujs.edu.cn/).

-✔️ I obtained my Ph.D. in 2017 from [East China Normal University](https://english.ecnu.edu.cn/).
-✔️ From 2015 to 2016, I participated in a joint training program at the [City University of New York](https://www.cuny.edu/), USA.
-✔️ From 2017 to 2020, I conducted postdoctoral research at the [University of Barcelona](https://www.ub.edu/web/ub/en/).

-My research focuses on the **intersection of nonlinear physics and complex networks**, with particular emphasis on **information propagation in brain and social networks**.

-I have published more than **30 papers** in renowned international journals, such as:

-- *PNAS*
-- *Nature Communications*
-- *Communications Physics*

-My work has been widely recognized, cited by high-impact journals including *Nature Physics*, *Nature Reviews Physics*, and *Physics Reports*, and featured by:

-- AAAS EurekAlert
-- PhysOrg
-- News Medical
+I obtained my Ph.D. in 2017 from [East China Normal University](https://english.ecnu.edu.cn/), and from 2015 to 2016, I participated in a joint training program at the [City University of New York](https://www.cuny.edu/), USA.
+From 2017 to 2020, I conducted postdoctoral research at the [University of Barcelona](https://www.ub.edu/web/ub/en/).
+My research focuses on the **intersection of nonlinear physics and complex networks**, particularly **information propagation in brain and social networks**.
+I have published more than **30 papers** in renowned international journals such as *PNAS*, *Nature Communications*, and *Communications Physics*.
+My work has received significant attention from both domestic and international peers, cited by journals including *Nature Physics*, *Nature Reviews Physics*, and *Physics Reports*, and featured by platforms like AAAS EurekAlert, PhysOrg, and News Medical.

 ---